AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/2-Blog Blog.md

+## tl;dr -- why are you telling me about a blog
+- Wanted to dynamically populate an HTML template with blog post content upon navigation to that page
+- Did this using a `post-loader.js` script embedded in the HTML
+- To share the blog posts through social media and messaging apps
+  - I need to support link previews
+  - When previews are generated, JS is not run, rendering my previews static
+- Modified the script to create an HTML for every post *(with filled-in OpenGraph/Twitter meta headers)*
+  - This shows a different preview for each post
+- Used [Puppeteer](https://pptr.dev/) locally to capture the preview image
+- Voilà *(if you ignore the data redundancy)* ~~SUMMARY~~^^
 This past week I worked on getting my blog page up and running.
 Because my website is pure HTML & CSS (with a handful of JS), I hypothesized that I'd need an HTML file per post.
 I didn't like the idea of having to format my writing into HTML, so I tried to look for alternatives.
 What I settled on was
 ## Dyanmic Post Loading (via JS)
 and this is why it didn't work.